AbsIbs/H1N1_flu_vaccine_project/README.md

 </ul>

 ## Recommendations
-Based on our analysis, we would make the following 3 recommendations to the CDC to help reach their goal of increasing awareness and number of vaccinated people:
+Based on our analysis, we would make the following 3 recommendations to the CDC to help reach their goal of increasing awareness and increasing the number of vaccinated people:

 <ul>
 <li> Doctors should regularly recommend that their patients get vaccinated.</li>